BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           have ANC, 3D sound, sweatproof certificate, long battery life, and stable connection with both Android or iOS devices that support Bluetooth 5.0.
+      - question: Does SolarBuds support wireless charging?
+        answer: >
+          The answer is no, SolarBuds does not support wireless charging.
+          Instead of that, they support solar charging so you can charge in on a day light.
       - answer: >
           Wireless charging coil have just SolarPower M1, so if you want PowerBank with wireless charging support, then SolarPower M1 is our